 Being one of the oldest cities in the world, it is impossible to visit Athens without visiting the many ancient Greek monuments across the city.

-Some of them, like Acropolis, are famous landmarks, almost the symbol of the city, others are not so famous but definitely deserves good attention.
-Here in this post, I highlighted the best Greek monuments in Athens.
+Some of them, like the Acropolis, are famous greek landmarks, while others are not so famous but definitely deserve good attention.
+Here in this post, I highlighted the best greek monuments in Athens.

 Being the cradle of one of the oldest civilizations in the world, Athens should be on the list of anybody who loves history and mythology.
 But not only that, the history of Athens, is the history of theater, politics, philosophy, sociology and so many other sciences that are, or should be, part of our society’s common knowledge.